Washington Quarters

 History

-Initially, the Washington quarter dollar was introduced occasionally to celebrate the birthday of the then president George Washington in 1932.it was supposed to be a 1-year commemorative coin, but upon the return of their demand in 1934, the Mint continued to distribute the Washington design used up to date.
-In 1974, the congress approved Mint to go on striking 1974 dated quarters until bicentennial coinage began.
+Initially, the Washington quarter dollar was introduced occasionally to celebrate the birthday of the then president George Washington in 1932.
+It was supposed to be a 1-year commemorative coin, but upon the return of their demand in 1934, the Mint continued to distribute the Washington design used up to date.
+In 1974, Congress approved the Mint to continue striking 1974-dated quarters until bicentennial coinage began.
 The Mint also sold the silver sets in both uncirculated and proof before ending sales in 1986.
 In 1999, the Washington quarter production was completely shut down due to the introduction of the 50 state quarters program.

 Value

 The Washington silver coins are still valuable to date, and it’s still in use.
-The value of the cash has not changed, and thus it’s a valuable tool of exchange.
+The coin’s face value has not changed, and thus it’s a valuable tool of exchange.
 Its value has since 1932 been increasing since people have also understood its importance as well.

 Another fascinating coin: Kennedy Half Dollar Coin